node-influx/node-influx/README.md

 As Jeff Atwood puts it...
 [Read the source, Luke](http://www.codinghorror.com/blog/2012/04/learn-to-read-the-source-luke.html).
 If you're still stuck, read the `./examples/*` files and the `./test.js` file.

+## Testing

+Either install InfluxDB or use a docker container to run the service:

+    docker run -d -p 8083:8083 -p 8086:8086 --expose 8090 --expose 8099 tutum/influxdb

+Then to run the test harness use `npm test`.

 ## Licence